-During the final year of coursework, doctoral students enroll in two advanced seminars, the second of which they will use their fianl paper as a comprehensive examination designed to demonstrate the student’s knowledge in the program area.
-For their first comprehensive examination, students take an Advanced Seminar where they need to show mastery of their area of specialization in both an oral presentation and a research paper.
-The second comprehensive examination takes place at the last Research Colloquia taken by the student, and takes the form of a methodological reflection essay discussing the research method to be used in the dissertation.
+During the final year of coursework, doctoral students enroll in two advanced seminars, the second of which they will use their fianl paper as a comprehensive examination designed to demonstrate their knowledge in the program area.
+In the advanced seminars, students need to show mastery of their area of specialization through an oral presentation and a research paper.

-A limited number of paid teaching assistantships is available every semester.
-Possible responsibilities include facilitation of experiential learning, teaching portions of the class, working with students outside the classroom on projects, miscellaneous administrative and logistic tasks, providing feedback to the faculty member on student learning and perceptions, and reading student papers and giving feedback (but not as the only reader).
+A limited number of paid teaching and research assistantships are available every semester.
+Possible responsibilities for teaching assistants includes facilitation of experiential learning, teaching portions of the class, working with students outside the classroom on projects, miscellaneous administrative and logistic tasks, providing feedback to the faculty member on student learning and perceptions, and reading student papers and giving feedback (but not as the only reader).
 Research assistants assist faculty in specific research areas in tasks such as annotated bibliographies, scholarly networking, maintaining scholarly databases, etc.